keycloak/keycloak/docs/transient-users.md

 - Technically, transient user data is stored as part of the user session.
 It thus increases the session size.

+- The transient user login uses the `first broker login` authentication-flow for each authentication causing a profile review for each authenticated user each time a user authenticates.
+To prevent this behaviour copy the `first broker login` authentication-flow, disable the `Review Profile` step and assign the new authentication-flow to the `Identity Provider` configuration by selecting it in the `First login flow` selection-box of the `Identity Provider` configuration.

 </@tmpl.guide>